ring-lang/ring/README.md

 # 🔋Batteries Included

-Ring comes with many high quality bindings for popular libraries
+Ring comes with many high-quality bindings for popular libraries

 ![ScreenShot](https://ring-lang.github.io/images/libs.png)

 # ⚙️Practical

 Many of the Ring libraries (StdLib, WebLib, Natural Library, Games Engine, etc.) and the Ring IDE (Ring Notepad, Form Designer, etc.) are written in the Ring language itself.
-Ring is ready for use in production and increases the developers productivity.
+Ring is ready for use in production and increases the developer's productivity.

 ## 🎨Custom Styles And Modern Programming Paradigms

-Using Ring you will feel that the language is yours!
-A lot of modern programming paradigms are ready for use in production and using Natural Language Programming you can quickly integrate natural interfaces to your programs.
+Using Ring, you will feel that the language is yours!
+A lot of modern programming paradigms are ready for use in production, and using Natural Language Programming, you can quickly integrate natural interfaces to your programs.

 Also, you can start your software development by writing natural descriptions, then adding the implementation later.

-## 🖥️GUI Applications Development And RAD Tools
+## 🖥️GUI Application Development And RAD Tools

-Many developers reported that using Ring we can develop many GUI applications in a few hours.
+Many developers reported that using Ring, we can develop many GUI applications in a few hours.
 Ring comes with Rapid Application Development (RAD) tools that we can use to quickly develop GUI applications using the MVC design pattern.
 Also, using the same source code we can distribute our applications for Desktop, Web, and Mobile platforms.

 ![ScreenShot](https://ring-lang.github.io/images/newringdemo6.png)

-## 🎮First Class Support For Game Development
+## 🎮First-Class Support For Game Development

-We believe in Games as a nice way to encourage people to learn to program.
+We believe in games as a nice way to encourage people to learn to program.
 Ring comes with many game programming libraries in the standard library.
 Ring provides native support for Allegro, LibSDL, RayLib, OpenGL, FreeGLUT, Tilengine and Qt3D libraries.
 Also, Ring comes with a simple game engine for 2D game development using Declarative Programming.